-PwC South Africa is responsible for monitoring the effectiveness of its quality control system in managing compliance with independence requirements.
+PwC South Africa is responsible for monitoring the effectiveness of its system of quality management in managing compliance with independence requirements.
 In addition to the confirmations described above, as part of this monitoring, we perform:

-- Compliance testing of independence controls and processes; - Personal independence compliance testing of a random selection of, at a minimum, partners and staff at manager level and above as a means of monitoring compliance with independence policies; and - An annual assessment of the member firm's adherence with the PwC Network's Standard relating to independence.
+- Compliance testing of independence controls and processes; - Personal independence compliance testing of a random selection of, at a minimum, partners and practice managers as a means of monitoring compliance with independence policies; and - An annual assessment of our firm's adherence with the PwC network's standard relating to independence.

-The results of PwC South Africa's monitoring and testing are reported to the firm's management on a regular basis with a summary reported to them on an annual basis.

-PwC South Africa has disciplinary policies and mechanisms in place that promote compliance with independence policies and processes, and that require any breaches of independence requirements to be reported and addressed.
-Refer to page 13 for further information on our firm's RAF.
+The results of PwC South Africa monitoring and testing are reported to the firm's management on a regular basis with a summary reported to them on an annual basis.
+PwC South Africa has a Recognition and Accountability Framework (RAF) and supporting disciplinary policies and mechanisms in place that promote compliance with independence policies and processes, and that require any breaches of independence requirements to be reported and addressed.

-This would include discussion with the client's audit committee regarding the nature of a breach, an evaluation of the impact of the breach on the independence of the member firm and the need for safeguards to maintain objectivity.
+This would include discussion with the client's audit committee regarding the nature of a breach, an evaluation of the impact of the breach on the independence of the PwC firm and the engagement team and the need for actions or safeguards to maintain objectivity.
 Although most breaches are minor and attributable to an oversight, all breaches are taken seriously and investigated as appropriate.
-The investigations of any identified breaches of independence policies also serve to identify the need for improvements in PwC South Africa systems and processes and for additional guidance and training.
+The investigations of any identified breaches of independence policies also serve to identify the need for improvements in PwC South Africa's systems and processes and for additional guidance and training.

-In the past financial year, 291 partners and staff were subject to personal independence compliance testing to monitor compliance with the firm's policies.
-Exceptions are taken seriously, including staff and partner sanctions in terms of the RAF.
+In the past financial year, 325 partners and staff were subject to personal independence compliance testing to monitor compliance with the firm's policies.
+Exceptions are taken seriously, with consequences including staff and partner sanctions in terms of the RAF.